denistsoi/franklinchen.github.io/source/_posts/2011-10-05-i-cannot-imagine-my-life-without-the-influence-of-steve-jobs.markdown

 Steve Jobs was a programmer, an artist, a businessman, a philosopher, a psychologist, a salesman, a speechwriter, a fighter.
 He cared about beauty, about consistency, stuck to his visions, failed and succeeded and failed and succeeded.
 I live because humanity produces men like Steve Jobs.

 That is all.
 Tomorrow is another day.

+## Update (2011-10-25)

+I write this short update to note that I never did get around to writing my intended in-depth discussion of Steve Jobs, but will do so at some point.
+For example, it was too close in time for me to launch into a personal exploration of the dark, negative sides of his legacy.